slub/ocrd_kitodo/README.md

 #### Setup

-Of the 3 main modules integrated here, the following are optional:
+Of the 3 main modules integrated here, while the OCR-D Manager is mandatory, the others are optional:
 - OCR-D Controller (may be run independently/remotely standalone)
-- Kitodo.Production (may be run independently/remotely standalone or not at all)
+- Kitodo.Production (may be run independently/remotely standalone, or not at all)

 You can tell Docker Compose whether to enable (i.e. start and stop) or disable (i.e. ignore) their associated services, simply by selecting **profiles**.